harshsbhat/unkey-astro/README.md

 # Ratelimit Astro routes using Unkey

 This app demonstrates @unkey/ratelimit and how you can rate limit your astro routes.
 Try the following curl request.
-The route is rate-limited for 3 requests per 30 seconds.
+The route is rate-limited for 3 requests per 10 minutes.

 ## Prerequisites